 Meet Our Pastor

-REVEREND HAROLD R. JOLLEY, M.DIV.
+REVEREND HAROLD R. JOLLEY, DMin

-After being called to pastor the Riverview Missionary Baptist Church, Kingston, New York, in September 2007, Reverend Jolley was ordained at the Bethel Baptist Church by his pastor, The Reverend Dr. Edward O. Williamson, in conjunction with the Central Hudson Baptist Association in November 2007.
+After being called to pastor the Riverview Missionary Baptist Church, Kingston, New York, in September 2007, Dr, Jolley was ordained at the Bethel Baptist Church by his pastor, The Reverend Dr. Edward O. Williamson, in conjunction with the Central Hudson Baptist Association in November 2007.

-Whenever asked to describe himself and his purpose in ministry, Reverend Jolley informs everyone that he uses God’s divinely inspired word, life experiences, his gifts of teaching, preaching and counseling to equip the saints for the work of ministry.
+Whenever asked to describe himself and his purpose in ministry, Dr. Jolley informs everyone that he uses God’s divinely inspired word, life experiences, his gifts of teaching, preaching and counseling to equip the saints for the work of ministry.

 To God be the glory for the things He has done!